N4 (South Africa): Gauteng

-From the Proefplaas Interchange, the N4 goes eastwards for 48 kilometres, meeting the R515 Road & encountering a toll gate at Donkerhoek (Diamond Hill Toll Plaza), to reach the town of Bronkhorstspruit, where it meets the R25 Road.
-The N4 proceeds eastwards for 25 kilometres to leave the City of Tshwane and reach the town of Balmoral in Mpumalanga Province, where it meets the northern terminus of the R545 Road.
+From the Proefplaas Interchange, the N4 goes eastwards for 48 kilometres, meeting the R515 road & encountering a toll gate at Donkerhoek (Diamond Hill Toll Plaza), to reach the town of Bronkhorstspruit, where it meets the R25 road.
+The N4 proceeds eastwards for 25 kilometres to leave the City of Tshwane Metropolitan Municipality and reach the town of Balmoral in Mpumalanga Province, where it meets the northern terminus of the R545 road.